overwolf/overwolf.github.io/docs/topics/update-store-listing.md

 ### Screenshots

 Include at least one screenshot of your app.
 These screenshots will be displayed on the app’s page.
-* Should be a JPG format image sized 656x410.
+* Should be a JPG format image sized 1200x750 pixels.
+* A max of 100Kb for each screenshot.
 * We automatically compress and optimize your images.
 * Using attractive screenshots of your app will increase its chances of getting noticed and winning hearts, so try including more than one.
 * You may add up to 5 screenshots per app.